This site is managed by Ron Deal and Smart Stepfamilies.

 ∑Prevent redivorce and diminish your counseling load (prevention is worth a ton of cure!).

 Every Christian stepfamily dreams of building a home where God is served and children grow in faithfulness.
 Yet, putting together the three dimensional pieces of the stepfamily puzzle can be quite a challenge.
 Indeed, most find stepfamily life to be confusing, frustrating, and a barrier to their spiritual goals.
-Perhaps that's one reason why two-thirds of remarried couples never finish building their dream home and end their remarriage in divorce.
+Perhaps that's one reason why the majority of remarried couples never finish building their dream home and end their remarriage in divorce.
 Presented by popular speaker Ron L. Deal, the Building A Successful Stepfamily Conference is a practical, yet comprehensive training event that teaches adults how to build their stepfamily dream home and nurture a household of faith.

 Declared a "necessary and cutting edge" addition to the field of family ministry, this conference can have a dramatic impact on the stepfamilies in your church and community.
 (Want to know more about starting a stepfamily ministry?
 Click here.)

-This seminar has been presented in a variety of church denominations including:Southern Baptist, Church of God, General Baptist, Church of Christ, Vineyard, Christian Church (Independent), United Methodist, Catholic, Free Methodist, Nazarene, Presbyterian, and non-denominational community churches.
+This conference has been presented in a variety of church denominations including:Southern Baptist, Church of God, General Baptist, Church of Christ, Vineyard, Christian Church (Independent), United Methodist, Catholic, Free Methodist, Nazarene, Presbyterian, and non-denominational community churches.
 Specific doctrinal teaching on marriage, divorce, and remarriage is not presented during the conference so that your church can present its views without confusion.
 Let us partner with you to touch the lives of those in your community.

 Breaking the Cycle of Divorce